 - This post gives the views of its authors, not the position of LSE Business Review or the London School of Economics.

-- Featured image credit: ITU Pictures CC-BY-2.0
+- Featured image: ITU Pictures, under a CC-BY-2.0 licence

 Vathunyoo Sila is an Early Career Fellow in Finance at the University of Edinburgh.
 He holds a PhD in Finance from the University of Edinburgh.
 Vathunyoo’s research interests include corporate finance, corporate governance, labour economics and industrial organization.
 He has lectured on various topics in finance including investment management, securities markets and quantitative techniques in economics and finance.